Liverpool Bach Collective ≡ Menu

 Liverpool Bach Collective was formed in 2013, with the aim of putting on performances of J S Bach's cantatas in churches in and around Liverpool every month as part of Sunday Evensong or Vespers.
 The cantatas chosen are based on, or are at least relevant to, the readings of the day in the churches visited.

-By the end of the current season, the Collective will have given sixty-one cantata performances, involving forty-seven different cantatas in thirty-five churches, from Hightown to Rainhill and Ince Blundell to Birkenhead.
+By the end of the current season, the Collective will have given one hundred and eight cantata performances, involving sixty-four different cantatas in forty-five churches, from Hightown to Rainhill and Ince Blundell to Birkenhead.
 The ensemble continues to enlarge its following of interested listeners.

 The Collective has its own continuo organ, specially built for it by master organ builder Gyula Vági in Budapest in 2015.
 The organ has three ranks of pipes, two of wood (Gedackt 8' and Floete 4') and one of metal (Ocktav 2').
 The case is made from cherry wood, the keyboard is plum, and the wooden pipes are made from maple.